 Symptoms become more severe and can take the form of an inability to come up with any words for a situation, more confusion, and greater forgetfulness, especially for recent events.
 This is all due to a slow deterioration of the brain: older memories are often encoded in different areas and have been part of the brain longer so they’re more difficult to damage as easily as newer info.
 This point is when people may notice changes in personality, along with higher levels of frustration.

 More significant physical and mental changes begin to show up, and personality changes are more noticeable.
-The client may now need help with more tasks that used to be performed easier.
+The patient may now need help with more tasks that used to be performed easier.
 As the brain deteriorates, there will be more confusion, frustration, and suspicion seen.
 Memory loss will also be more noticeable and more details from their past will take place.
 This is also where compulsive behaviors begin to show up and security may become a concern due to a higher possibility of them wandering away without supervision.

 Later stage dementia